 Why do you need photo-electric type alarms?

-Photo-Electric as their name implies use a photo-cell to look through a sampling of air, the alarms detect visible particles of smoke and are faster at detecting slow-burning, smoldering fires.
-Does this mean that the Ionization detectors are useless?
-Not at all!
-Ionizing smoke detectors are generally faster at detecting high flaming fires.
+Photo-Electric as their name implies use a photo-cell to look through a sampling of air, the alarms detect visible particles of smoke and are faster at detecting slow-burning, smoldering fires, up to 90 minutes faster than ionization.
 The NFPA has some great guides as to how both technologies work:

 Vermont requires at a minimum of one smoke detector per floor level (including the basement) as well as a smoke detector in the immediate vicinity of and sleeping rooms.
 The smoke detector near sleeping rooms can count for the smoke detector required per floor, but if sleeping rooms are not adjacent, multiple detectors may be required on the same floor.